Bad Ronald (novel)

 Bad Ronald received a Prix Mystère de la critique in 1980 for best foreign novel.
-Upon author Jack Vance's death in 2013, after rights revisions, Bad Ronald (which by the 2000's had long-since fallen out of print and was considered rare to collectors and readers) was republished as an eBook and a print on demand paperback by publisher Spatterlight Press.
+Upon author Jack Vance's death in 2013, after rights revisions, Bad Ronald (which by the 2000s had long-since fallen out of print and was considered rare to collectors and readers) was republished as an eBook and a print on demand paperback by publisher Spatterlight Press.
 This publication was connected with the official website of Jack Vance where his work is managed posthumously.